MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/push-notifications/azure.md

 This method creates a simple notification message template as JSON, and registers the device to receive template notifications from the notification hub.

 > [!NOTE]
-> **Note**: The `FailedToRegisterForRemoteNotifications` override should be implemented to handle situations such as no network connection.
+> The `FailedToRegisterForRemoteNotifications` override should be implemented to handle situations such as no network connection.
 This is important because users might start the application while offline.

 <a name="ios_process_incoming" />